deekshamudgal/JAVA/README.md

 # JAVA
 Solution to Basic JAVA problems as well as DSA questions.
-Taken from Leetcode, Pepcoding, GeeksForGeeks, and other sources from Internet.
+Taken from Leetcode, Pepcoding, GeeksForGeeks, and other websites related to programming over net.